 We offer competitive compensation, TBRI training, and a supportive team environment.
 Read below for more information and to submit your application.

 Required Qualifications: The occupational therapist must possess a minimum of a Master’s degree in Occupational Therapy (or Bachelor’s degree if licenses prior to 2007) and an active state of Tennessee Occupational Therapy license.
 Highly recommend a minimum of one year experience in a pediatrics setting.
 Following the interview, a potential candidate must complete and pass a background check before proceeding in the hiring process.

 - Familiarity with the impact of trauma on the development and daily functioning of children.

 - Strongly encouraged: Further education, experience, and/or certification in pediatric treatment methods, TBRI, and/or Sensory Integration.

 - Credentialing with third party payers

-Memphis Family Connection Center provides a unique and flexible work experience which allows for collaboration with multi-disciplines; therefore, providing holistic care for the client and caregiver(s).
-Staff should be flexible, have good communication and interpersonal skills in order to work as a team and to ensure good carryover with clients and caregivers.
+Working Conditions: Memphis Family Connection Center provides a unique and flexible work experience which allows for collaboration with multiple disciplines; therefore, providing holistic care for the client and caregiver(s).
+Staff should be flexible and have good communication and interpersonal skills in order to work as a team and to ensure good carryover with clients and caregivers.